kraviecdev/dragdrop/README.md

 # DragDrop

-DragDrop application is first training project made in TypeScript.
+DragDrop application is first training project made with TypeScript.
 Project created as a part of Maximilian Schwarzmüller Udemy course.

 ## Table of contents
 1. [Demo](#demo)